 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous home appliance that we regularly use.
-The temptation is to consider its use as a given, but it’s important to remember that it’s a toilet, not a garbage can.
-Certain things should not go down the drain since they can cause blockage inside the sewer or damage the sewer pipe.
+The toilet is a ubiquitous household fixture that we all use daily.
+We tend to think of its use as a given, but it’s essential to keep in mind that it’s no garbage can.
+There are certain items that should not ever be flushed away down the toilet as they can cause blockage from the pipes or damage for sewer drains.

 Key Takeaways

-- Be careful not to flush certain items in the bathroom because they could block the drain or damage to sewer pipes.
+- Avoid flushing certain things into the toilet because they could block the drain or the damage of sewer lines.

 - Baby wipes